fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 </figure>

-This renders the image exactly as before.
+Don’t expect fireworks; this renders the image exactly as before.

 <img width="250" height="377" src="https://images-eu.bookshop.org/product-images/images/9781780330969.jpg?width=250" alt="“A Visit from the Goon Squad“ by Jennifer Egan" />

 However, this addition allows the browser to reserve the appropriate space in the page for the image before it has loaded.
-If we don’t do this, we risk a situation where text that immediately follows our image renders higher up the page than it should while the image is still loading, only to _shift_ jarringly after the image loads.
+If we don’t do this, we risk a situation where text immediately after our image renders higher up the page than it should while the image is loading, only to _shift_ jarringly after the image loads.

 We’re not overriding width or height with CSS (remember CSS rules would trump HTML attributes because attributes have no specificity) so the browser will render the image at whatever size attribute values we provide, regardless of the image’s intrinsic dimensions.
-As such, to avoid squashing and distortion we should ensure that our size attribute values match the image’s real dimensions.
+As such, to avoid squashing and distortion we had to ensure that our size attribute values matched the image’s real dimensions.

-## Enter flexible images
+## Flexible Images

 At the dawn of the mobile web, many authors sought to handle mobile devices by creating a separate, dedicated mobile website.
 However this meant duplication of cost, code, content and maintenance.
 Responsive Web Design provided a counterpoint with a “create once, publish everywhere” philosophy which embraced the fluidity of the web and suggested we could serve desktop and mobile devices alike from a single codebase.